 Breweries and Distilleries around Morecambe Bay

-Apart from all the artisan chocolate shops we introduced you to at Easter (and if you missed that, you can find it here), the bay area is home to an impressive range of distillers, liqueur producers, gin parlours and micro breweries – here are just a few to start you off…
+Apart from all the artisan chocolate shops (read the article here), the bay area is home to an impressive range of distillers, liqueur producers, gin parlours and micro breweries – here are just a few to start you off…

 There are no distillery tours available at Shed 1 as they literally produce all their gin in a 25l still in a shed in their back garden but you can buy it in most local shops and it’s definitely worth tracking down.
 Their gin has won numerous awards and was recently featured in The Guardian newspaper.
 They produce a range of different gins as well as offering limited edition blends for special events such as Valentine’s Day and Christmas.

 Kin Vodka is another tiny local liqueur producer who still does much of the work in their shed so there are no site tours available here either, but it is well stocked locally.
 Judith, the woman behind the vodka, was inspired to create it following a holiday in France and went on to ditch a career in financial services to produce her vodka full time.
 It’s perfect on its own, over ice or glugged generously into a large mug of hot chocolate.

 Although this is a tiny micro brewery everyone is welcome to visit as they have a small tasting room and a gorgeous beer garden with fresh hops growing around the walls.
 They launched into the brewing world with very little experience but right from the first batch they’ve been producing top notch beer that sells out quickly.
 They even supply the internationally famous L’Enclume restaurant in the village.